 March 9-17 (in Ireland), Travel to Ireland and N. Ireland will take place during Spring Break.
 Students will depart the U.S. on March 8 to be on site for the start of the program on March 3.
 Students will return to the U.S. on March 17.
 On-grounds meetings will take place before and after the time abroad (dates, room, and times TBA).

 You are not required to submit a personal statement for this application.
 This will be checked off for you by the education abroad advisor.
 Students participating in this program are not required to attend the International Studies Office Orientation.
 There will be separate preparation meetings for this program.

 Professor Paul Martin | email@example.com

-Lecturer in public policy and Director of Professional Development at the UVA Frank Batten School of Leadership and Public Policy.
+Associate Professor of Public Policy and Director of Professional Development at the UVA Frank Batten School of Leadership and Public Policy.